-In addition, System x servers offer enterprise-class data protection with optional self-encrypting drives and simple, centralised key management through the IBM Security Key Lifecycle Manager.
+In addition, System x servers offer enterprise-class data protection with optional self-encrypting drives and simple, centralised key management through the Security Key Lifecycle Manager.
 Learn more.
 (PDF, 698KB)

 Let us help your business drive more workloads and minimise data centre costs.
 The System x M5 servers deliver efficiencies in performance, power and thermal management, tools, and platform design.

 By harnessing the new M5 servers, your organisation can achieve:

 Your customers, employees and partners expect your applications to work 24/7.
 Downtime is unacceptable.
 System x servers continue to have the highest availability of all x86-based servers.